muellerberndt/legion/docs/user_guide.md

 While Legion has a direct database query system, it's recommended to use natural language queries through the chatbot:

 ```
-"Show me 5 projects that have been updated in the last 30 days"
 "List all smart contract projects that use Rust and have been updated in the last 30 days"
 ```